VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

+## Warning : This is for an official Voron Switchwire.
+It is also assumed that your toolhead can be clear of the bed when the bed is push all the way to the rear of the printer.
+If not, I recommend using a Z-max endstop microswitch for initial Z-homing, or manually attaching and detaching the probe.

 The macros are working on official Klipper firmware.

 The values that are in the config file are the values I use for my Switchwire.
 You can still use these macros if you use the files for the probe and dock from Annex Engineering.
 If you do, you'll want to change the value for variable_detach from 1 to 2.